bagasong/forbioinfo/README.md

 <br>G
 <br>F

-download the single character spillter.exe for the program
+download the single_char_spillter.exe for the program